sethteo/tp/docs/UserGuide.md

 ### Listing all clients : `list`

-Shows a list of all clients in the address book.
+Shows a list of all clients in FinCliq.

 Format: `list`

 ### Editing a client : `edit`

-Edits an existing client in the address book!
+Edits an existing client in FinCliq.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`